 The Government of India established NGO Darpan to improve transparency and streamline the operations of NGOs (Non-Government Organisation) and VOs (Voluntary Organisation), which are essential in dealing with social issues.
 NITI Aayog oversees this internet platform, which supports NGOs in registration and obtaining government financing, grants, and other advantages.

-NGO Darpan offers several benefits, such as improved credibility, recognition, and eligibility for funding.
-If you are running an NGO or planning to start a new one, this guide will cover everything you need to know about the registration process, required documents, and benefits of enrolling on NGO Darpan.
-Before applying for a Darpan ID, you must complete the formal NGO registration process.
+Registration on NGO Darpan offers many benefits, such as increased credibility, recognition, and funding eligibility.
+In case you are running an NGO or thinking of starting one, then this guide will know all about the registration process, relevant documentation, and advantages of registering on NGO Darpan.
+But NGO registration process has to be done first before making any Darpan ID application.

 What is NGO Darpan?

-In 2015, NITI Aayog launched NGO Darpan to ensure transparency and accountability in NGO activities.
-The NGO Darpan Portal serves as an official platform for Non-Profit Organisations (NPOS) to register and receive a Unique Identity Number (Darpan ID), which is often required to apply for government funding and grants.
+In 2015, the NITI Aayog initiated the NGO Darpan project in order to achieve transparency and deliver accountability in NGO activities.
+The NGO Darpan Portal serves as the official platform for Non-Profit Organisations (NPOs) to register themselves and obtain a Unique Identity Number (Darpan ID), which is generally required when filing applications for government funding and grants.

 Key Features of NGO Darpan:

-- Centralised database for all NGOs in India.
+- A centralised database of all NGOs in India.

-- Ensures transparency in the operations of NGOs.
+- Brings transparency in the functioning of NGOs.

 Who Can Register on NGO Darpan Portal?